All Episodes

 Everyone that sat in those hearings, and now we're hearing since the transcripts have been released, everyone knew that no one in the Obama administration had any evidence of Russian collusion.

-It has been a Russian collusion fable that for three years we were fed a counter-narrative.
+It has been a Russian collusion fable that for three years we were fed a counter narrative.

-And the fact that with a straight face, Adam Schiff can complain about the truth finally getting out.
+And the fact that with a straight face, Adam Schiff can complain about the truth finally getting out, I think that is rich.

-And you know, I think the only way that anybody hears what he has to say is because he's run over four people to get to the closest camera and microphone.
+And, you know, I think the only way that anybody hears what he has to say is because he's run over four people to get to the closest camera and microphone.

 All true.